jschauma/tld-zoneinfo/README.md

 dig +noall +answer +noidnout +onesoa @$(dig +short ns arpa. | head -1) arpa AXFR
 ```

+This zone can also be walked using NSEC discovery.

 Original Top-Level Domains (TLDs)
 =================================